nerlfield/tg-rss/README.md

 - The post has text content (media-only posts need text/caption)
 - Posts are within the FEED_DAYS limit (default: 7 days)

-## Security Notes

-- Never commit your API credentials or session string to the repository
-- The session string provides full access to your Telegram account - keep it secure
-- Use a dedicated Telegram account if concerned about security
-- Regularly rotate your session string

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-MIT

-## Acknowledgments

-Built with:
-- [Telethon](https://github.com/LonamiWebs/Telethon) - Pure Python MTProto API Telegram client
-- [PyYAML](https://github.com/yaml/pyyaml) - YAML parser and emitter
-- GitHub Actions & GitHub Pages for free automation and hosting